Last Updated: July 15, 2021

 Some documents which are necessary for getting a temporary permit of residence in Europe are:

-University letter which requests residence permits
+- University letter which requests residence permit

-A letter that confirms the students has been accepted
+- A letter that confirms the students has been accepted

-Three passport size photos
+- Three passport size photos

-A passport plus its copy
+- A passport plus its copy

-Proofs of adequate means of supporting oneself
+- Proofs of adequate means of supporting oneself

-The duration of course ranges between three and four years for an undergraduate course and above one year for a postgraduate program.
+The duration of the course ranges between three and four years for an undergraduate course and above one year for a postgraduate program.

-Financial managers, doctors, airline pilots, bank analysts, etc, are some of the top paying jobs in Europe.
+Financial managers, doctors, airline pilots, bank analysts, etc. are some of the top-paying jobs in Europe.